12 min read

 • Head movements and posture.
 These are used to acknowledge and show interest or attentiveness.
 For example, when we pass by someone we know, we may acknowledge them by giving a head nod.
 And when it comes to posture, it could be when we lean in toward someone we’re interested in.

 • Eye contact.
-This part of the body helps signal when we’re ready to speak or finish up, allows us to interpret other people’s body signals, express that we’re interested (or not), and establish connections.
+This part of the body helps signal when we’re ready to speak or finish up, allows us to interpret other people’s body signals, expresses that we’re interested (or not), and establishes connections.

 • Facial expressions.
 The face is the most expressive part of the body.
 And when it comes to communicating, there are five universal expressions: happiness, sadness, fear, anger, and disgust.